tonyflo/facebook-download-photos/README.md

 ## How to Download All Your Photos from Facebook

-**NOTE:** You will need to have Python 3 and Google Chrome installed
+**NOTE:** You will need to have Python 3, git, and Google Chrome installed

 This code was tested on macOS, but should also work on Windows and Linux.